roderickmackenzie/matlab_robot_buggy/WS2/worksheet.md

 ### Exercise 1

 **Question 2.1:** Make a new script called q2_1.m, now edit your script so that it will sum the numbers from 1 to 1000, using a for loop.
-Write the answer in your report, under section 2 question 2.1.

 **Question 2.2:** Make a new script q2_2.m, using a *while* loop make it count from -10.0 to 0.0, in steps of 0.5.

 **Question 2.3:** Write a script which sorts an array of 10 random numbers.
 Hint: The answer’s in the lecture notes, then save it in file q2_3.m.
-In your report demonstrate it works.

 **Question 2.4:** Write a script to integrate, the function sin(x)+0.1*sin(x) between -pi and pi.  and save it as q2_4.m.